 Those Problematic Shaded Areas

-There are a couple of different looks I have in mind when I say, "woodland gardens."
-In either type of woodland garden, I'm referring to areas in shade most of the day.
+There are a couple of different looks you may have in mind when you hear, "woodland gardens."
+In either type of woodland garden, we're referring to areas in shade most of the day.
 If the areas in question are located north of the problematic trees, then it's safe to say they're shaded.
 Such areas cry out to be planted with shade plants.
 Don't try to force full-sun plants (including grass) to grow there: you'll be disappointed.

-Shade is one challenge posed by the trees; but there are 2 others:
+Shade is one challenge posed by the trees, but there are two others:

 - Falling leaves

 Let's look now at the problem of falling leaves in fall.
 Leaf removal from lawns is one thing; leaf removal from planting beds is quite another.
 Even if you'll be using leaf blowers, it's tedious work to try to remove every last leaf from the latter in your attempts at a picture-perfect landscape.

 That's where woodland gardens come in to play.
 If the areas in question are located out of the way somewhere, in the backyard perhaps, it's time to stop being so fussy about leaf removal.
 After all, haven't you better things to do on a gorgeous fall day?

 Besides shade and falling leaves, the third challenge in areas shaded by trees is, in some cases, lack of water.
 Why?
 Trees have enormous root systems for taking up water, so they pose stiff competition for any other plant in the area seeking a decent drink.
 Unless you irrigate woodland gardens or avoid locating them too close to trees, stick to dry-shade plants in your plant selection.
 Many people use lily-of-the-valley, but it's quite invasive.
 Many native plants also fall into this group, however, so take advantage of them.

 Classic Woodland Gardens: Native Plants